frankshearar/Home/Centrally-managing-NuGet-package-versions.md

 To get started, you will need to create an MSBuild props file at the root of the solution/repo named `packages.props` that declares `Package` items.

 In this example, packages like `Newtonsoft.Json` are set to version `10.0.1`.
-All projects that reference this package will be locked to that version.
 The `PackageReference` in the projects would not specify the version information.
+All projects that reference this package will refer to version `10.0.1` for `Newtonsoft.json`.

 *Packages.props*
 ```xml